ags10001111/Gansen_Deng_Portfolio/README.md

 # PhD Thesis

 - 📄 [Thesis Link](https://ir.lib.uwo.ca/etd/10805/) (Statistical Learning Methods for Challenges arised from Self-Reported Data)
+- Goal: Develop data-driven methods to assist clinicians in managing chronic pain

 ## Phenotyping Chronic Pain Patients using a Mechanism-Based Framework
+- **Objective:**
+  - Cluster patients into phenotypes using the routinely clinically collected variables
+  - Check the ability of these variables to differentiate the phenotypes & mechanism-based classification (*non-nociplastic, nociplastic, mixed*)

+- **Methods:**
+  - The **latent class analysis (LCA)** is applied to cluster CP data with 13 variables and 198 patients
+  - The optimal number of clusters in LCA is determined using **Bayes' information criteria (BIC)**
+  - The **chi-square independence test** is used to check whether the features are significantly different across clusters
+  - The feature importance is checked using **random forest** models by treating the clustering labels/mechanism-based classification as the responses.
+The **permutation importance** is used to quantify the importance of each feature

 ## A Novel Distance Metric for Clustering Questionnaire Data